PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 #### Methods

-Whenever possible, reuse [methods](https://github.com/PipedreamHQ/pipedream/blob/master/COMPONENT-API.md#prop-definitions-example) defined in the app file.
+Whenever possible, reuse [methods](https://github.com/PipedreamHQ/pipedream/blob/master/COMPONENT-API.md#methods) defined in the app file.
 If you need to use an API for which a method is not defined and it may be used in future components, define a new method in the app file.

 Use the [JS Docs](https://jsdoc.app/about-getting-started.html) pattern for lightweight documentation of each method in the app file.
-Provide a description, and define @params and @returns block tags (with default values if applicable — e.g., `[foo=bar]`).
+Provide a description and define @params and @returns block tags (with default values if applicable — e.g., `[foo=bar]`).
 This data will both help with reusability and will be surfaced in documention for apps in the Pipedream marketplace.
 For example:

 ```javascript
 /**